Java Design Patterns – Top Interview Questions

 ✅ Key Points:

-• Object creation is done in factory method
+• Object creation is delegated to a factory method

-• Useful when you have multiple subclasses based on input
+• Useful when you have multiple subclasses and selection depends on input

-Purpose: Create families of related objects without specifying their concrete classes.
-Often used alongside other creational or structural patterns
+Purpose: The Abstract Factory Pattern creates families of related objects without specifying their concrete classes.
+It is often used alongside other Creational or Structural patterns.

 Real-Life Example:

-• A furniture factory can create Victorian Chair + Victorian Table, or Modern Chair + Modern Table.
+• A furniture factory can create Victorian Chair + Victorian Table, or Modern Chair + Modern Table – related objects that belong to the same style family.

 interface Chair {